 Study Abroad Program Overview

-Don’t miss this opportunity to live, learn and develop connections in the geopolitical center of a prominent global power.
+Don’t miss this opportunity to live, learn and develop connections in the geopolitical center of a prominent global power at a top-ranked university.

 Study abroad at Peking University (PKU) with UCEAP allows you to experience the sights, sounds and expanse of China firsthand.
-Plus, successful study at this top-ranked institution in the historic and international city of Beijing will add a notable accomplishment to your resume.
+Plus, successful study at this renowned institution in the international capital of Beijing will add a notable accomplishment to your resume.

-Choose to come for either a full year or semester study.
-In either case, students take classes alongside ambitious international and domestic students on the lovely PKU campus.
+Choose to apply for either a full year or spring semester study.
+In any case, students take classes alongside ambitious international and domestic students on the lovely PKU campus.
+Applications are reviewed and final acceptance will be made by Peking University.

 - Through year-long study, maximize your Chinese language skills, gain new perspectives on your field of study, and develop a deeper understanding of China and the world today.

-- In the fall or spring semester study, continue Chinese language study while taking a course taught in English on Chinese politics, society, economy, international relations, and other subjects.
+- In the spring semester, study Chinese language study while taking a course taught in English on Chinese politics, society, economy, international relations, and other subjects.

-- If your Chinese is advanced, you may take courses taught in Chinese at PKU in the year or spring options.
+- If your Chinese is advanced, you may take regular PKU courses taught in Chinese.

 For a peek into the life of UCEAP students at PKU, check out this video by UCEAP participant Michael Midling.